What to look for when buying a used Honda Fit

 During the test drive, watch out for anything irregular with the way the automatic transmission shifts; a "clunk" when shifted into Reverse is a sign of a problem.
 Honda issued several recalls for the 2007-2008 Honda Fit, check with Honda if all the recalls have been done.
 Check for recalls at the NHTSA website.

 The Fit has a small engine, so it's a good idea to avoid cars with high mileage.
 Some of the reported problems with the Honda Fit are with the electric components.
 This means it's a good idea to check all the features, such as the air conditioner, power windows and locks, the audio system and cruise control.
 Check for front bumper damage since this car has low clearance.
-Read more: What to look for when buying a used car.
+Read more: How to inspect a used car - illustrated guide.
 Before buying, have the car properly inspected by a mechanic.

 How do I get the best deal on a used car?